Bright (film): Critical response

-Bright received criticism for its screenplay, cinematography, poor worldbuilding, and excessive focus on social commentary.
-On Rotten Tomatoes, the film holds an approval rating of 27% based on 114 reviews, with an average rating of 4.1/10.
+Bright received criticism for its screenplay, cinematography, poor worldbuilding, and ineffective and heavy-handed social commentary.
+On Rotten Tomatoes, the film holds an approval rating of 26% based on 113 reviews, with an average rating of 4.1/10.
 The website's critical consensus reads, "Bright tries to blend fantasy, hard-hitting cop drama, and social commentary—and ends up falling painfully short of the mark on all three fronts."
-On Metacritic the film has a weighted average score of 29 out of 100, based on 26 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 29 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.

-Richard Roeper of the Chicago Sun-Times gave the film 1.5 out of 4 stars, saying: "Bright is basically a tired buddy-cop movie dressed up in bizarre trappings ...
-It doesn’t take itself too seriously, but it’s not nearly as self-deprecating and funny as it needed to be."
+Richard Roeper of the Chicago Sun-Times gave a negative review of 1.5 stars out of 4.
+He said: "Bright is basically a tired buddy-cop movie dressed up in bizarre trappings ...
+It doesn't take itself too seriously, but it's not nearly as self-deprecating and funny as it needed to be."
 Writing for Rolling Stone, David Fear gave the film 1 out of 4 stars, criticizing the script and incoherent action scenes, writing: "This combo of gritty cop procedural and fantasy is a dark, dank, dumb-as-hell mess."

 David Ehrlich of IndieWire gave the film an "F" and called it the worst film of 2017, saying: "There's boring, there's bad, and then there's Bright ... from the director of Suicide Squad and the writer of Victor Frankenstein comes a fresh slice of hell that somehow represents new lows for them both—a dull and painfully derivative ordeal that often feels like it was made just to put those earlier misfires into perspective."
 Ayer responded enthusiastically to Ehrlich's review, claiming that he desired for the film to receive "a strong reaction either way."

 NPR's Chris Klimek wrote: "Critics have already lined up to pillory Bright as among the year's worst releases.
 Don't believe the clickbait.
-Lazy but not boring, this Net-flick is perfectly, stubbornly mediocre, and less a chore to sit through than either of 2017's Vin Diesel vehicles."
+Lazy but not boring, this Net-flick is perfectly, stubbornly mediocre, and less a chore to sit through than either of 2017's Vin Diesel vehicles," referring to XXX: Return of Xander Cage and The Fate of the Furious.